 This weekend a group of Art Therapy students, soon to be interns, gathered for the Capstone Process.
 Debbie and I facilitated this weekend, focused on transition, group dynamics, an art offering and goodbyes.
 These students are moving from having multiple classes and seeing clients at the Southwestern Counseling Center, to entering into the full-time…

-Posted March 5th, 2015 by & filed under Top News, Student Reflections and Updates, Art Therapy/Counseling at SWC, Featured.
+Posted March 5th, 2015 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.

 Influenced by archetypes and art therapy, Sprout explores the interplay between the unconscious and conscious parts of the psyche. …